mikejsavage/hirveserv/README.md

 Dependencies
 ------------

-lua >= 5.1, libev, lua-ev, lua-cjson, lua-bcrypt, lua-setuid
+lua >= 5.1, libev, lua-ev, lua-cjson
+lua-bcrypt for auth
 tokyocabinet and tokyocabinet-lua for the bulletin board
+lua-setuid for privilege dropping

 Running